Geovation/geovation.github.io/_posts/2020-07-01-http-headers.md

 #### Threat mitigation

-It’ s wise to unset this header to avoid exposing potential vulnerabilities.
+It is wise to unset this header to avoid exposing potential vulnerabilities or at the very least not mention the technology version of the application.
 The harder an attacker must work to identify your system’s technology, the more detectable their actions will be.

+### X-Frame-Options
+The X-Frame-Options HTTP header field indicates a policy that specifies whether the browser should render the transmitted resource within a frame or an iframe.
+If this X-Frame-Options header is not included in the HTTP response from the server, It leaves the application open to 'ClickJacking' attacks.

+#### Threat mitigation
+Clickjacking is when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on a framed page when they were intending to click on the top level page.
+- Servers can declare this policy in the header of their HTTP responses, which ensures that their content is not embedded into other pages or frames.

+#### Configuration
+These could be instructions to the browser to not allow framing from other domains.
+- ```X-Frame-Options: ALLOW-FROM URL``` grants a specific URL to load itself in a iframe.
+- ```X-Frame-Options: DENY``` completely denies to be loaded in frame or iframe.
+- ```X-Frame-Options: SAMEORIGIN``` allows only if the site which wants to load has a same origin.

 ### Protecting Data in Transit with HTTP Strict Transport Security (HSTS)